What are fallen arches/flat feet?

-Fallen arches & foot pronation have been associated with everything from ankle, foot & low back conditions to shoulder & neck pain.
+Fallen arches & foot pronation have been associated with everything from ankle, foot & knee conditions to low back pain.
 This would appear logical given the muscle activity of the entire body will be affected by the manner in which the foot strikes the ground.

-Research Examining Link Between Pronation & Injury in Runners
+Research Examining Link Between Fallen Arches & Injury in Runners

-Research into Link Between Pronation & Shin Splints & Knee Pain
+Research into Link Between Flat Feet & Shin Splints / Knee Pain

 Foot pain such as that associated with plantar fasciitis or achilles tendonitis can be improved by altering biomechanics and decreasing stress on the involved structures.
-Resolution of pain may be guided by use of modalities such as taping and also rest.
-Mobilisation of restricted foot and ankle joints as well as gait and muscle re-education is vital.
+Resolution of pain may be guided by use of manual therapy and modification of current activities.
+Mobilisation of restricted joints as well as altering running technique, if necessary, is commonly required.